Rahban1/gsoc-documenter/docs/src/index.md

 I thought it would be a good idea to document my journey using Documenter itself, also I was inspired by my mentor Morten who did the same :)

-## Getting Started

-This documentation is built using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).